 CROW PASS HIKE

 Glaciers, waterfalls, wildflowers, and mining ruins add some spice to the hike to Crow Pass, as if it needed any.
-The pass is the highest point on the historic Iditarod Trail and one of the finest day hikes in South-central Alaska.
-Arctic ground squirrels, marmots, and mountain goats inhabit the high country near Crow Pass, and bears, moose, and Dall sheep are frequently spotted too, especially on the Eagle River side of the pass.
+The pass is the highest point on the historic Iditarod Trail and one of the finest day hikes in South-Central Alaska.
+Arctic ground squirrels, marmots, and mountain goats inhabit the high country near Crow Pass, and bears, moose, and Dall sheep are frequently spotted too.

 THIS IS A FANTASTIC HIKE!